Loading tech stack...

 Challenger Games

-A full platform rewrite that replaced WiX with a custom storefront and CMS, while keeping eBay in place as the fulfilment engine.
+A platform rebuild that replaced a limiting WiX setup with a custom ecommerce and content workflow, while keeping eBay in place as the fulfilment and listing engine.

 Challenger Games was not a redesign job.
-It was a platform rebuild for an independent retailer whose existing WiX setup had become too restrictive for the way the business actually worked.
-The brief was to replace those limits with a system that gave the business more control over products, content, publishing, and day-to-day operations, without forcing a disruptive change to fulfilment.
+It was a platform rebuild for an independent retailer whose existing WiX setup had become too restrictive for the way the business actually operated.
+The brief was to replace those limits with a system that gave the business more control over products, content, publishing, and day-to-day operations, without forcing a disruptive change to fulfilment or listings.

 Homepage preview for the Challenger Games website